unkcs/gtav-sourcecode-build-guide/README.md

 ___

 > [!NOTE]
-> It is recommended to create a virtual machine for this build process, Although the build process can be done on your Real PC.<br>
+> It is recommended to create a virtual machine for this build process, Although the build process can be done on your Real PC<br>
-> It's not recommended on your Real PC because sometimes the conflicts may happen and broke the whole compilation process.<br>
+> It's not recommended on your Real PC because sometimes the conflicts may happen and broke the whole compilation process<br>
-> **VMWare/Hyper-V are recommended to run the Virtual Machine due to their performance.<br>VirtualBox will probably work too.**
+> **VMWare/Hyper-V are recommended to run the Virtual Machine due to their performance.**

 ## Prerequisites Setup
 1. Install DirectX SDK June 2010